Request Request an Appointment Call Call Us Map View Map

 When a dental emergency strikes, the last thing you should do is put off seeing a dentist.
 Whether it’s a bad toothache caused by an oral infection or a broken or knocked-out tooth caused by physical injury, we can get you out of discomfort.
 Without treatment, your tooth will only worsen in condition, so don’t hesitate to give Dr. Moulton a call and schedule a same-day appointment for emergency dentistry in Hoover, AL!
 We’ll do everything we can to save your tooth and protect your oral health.

-Why Choose Moulton Dentistry of Hoover for Emergency Dental Care?
+Why Choose Moulton Dentistry of Hoover for Emergency Dentistry?

 • Step 2: See your Hoover emergency dentist.
 When you arrive, Dr. Moulton will see you right away for an exam.
 While evaluating the extent and source of your emergency, he’ll also provide pain relief as necessary.
 Afterwards, he’ll review his findings with you and fully explain your treatment options.
 Together, you’ll create a custom treatment plan.